badu/badu.github.io/_content/about.md

 I've managed to build a working prototype (frontend and backend) in just three months.

 We have continued the development of eduSofa, until it's death due to unnatural causes.
-In that process we've been using Hadoop and Akka for making TV shows recommendations based on the social side of the application, had to build an custom Electronic program guide display Android component, which was challenging in terms of speed of updates and scrolling in both directions in the same time (for neat looking).
+In that process we've been using Hadoop and Akka for making TV shows recommendations based on the social side of the application, had to build a custom Electronic program guide display Android component, which was challenging in terms of speed of updates and scrolling in both directions in the same time (for neat looking).